 former resident has the meaning given in section 23(1) of the Act;

-maximum rate means the maximum permissible interest rate worked out in accordance with the User Rights Principles referred to in the Aged Care Act 1997 (Commonwealth) section 57-19(1)(c).
+maximum rate means the maximum permissible interest rate worked out in accordance with the Fees and Payments Principles made under the Aged Care Act 1997 (Commonwealth) section 96-1.

 (2) For the purposes of section 24(5) of the Act, the rate of interest payable by a former resident in respect of recurrent charges is determined as the maximum rate that applies at the time the former resident elects to pay the recurrent charges under section 24(2) of the Act.

 [Regulation 10 inserted in Gazette 21 Mar 2014 p.
-725-6.]
+725-6; amended in Gazette 24 Mar 2015 p.
+1027.]

 11. Matters in respect of which administering body is not to require payment (Act s.
 25)